mdislammazharul/mdislammazharul.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, I'm Islam 👋"
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+# Hi there, I'm Islam 👋

 Welcome to my portfolio!
 I am an M.Sc student in Artificial Intelligence & Machine Learning at the [Technical University of Darmstadt](https://www.tu-darmstadt.de).
 My academic and professional passions revolve around **Natural Language Processing** and **Deep Learning**, where I enjoy exploring the complexities of language models and cutting-edge AI technologies.